jahan-ir/IR-jahn/README.md

 # IR-jahn

-Working on Artificial Intelligence and Data Science with Python 🐍 | Experienced in C#, but focused on building smart, data-driven solutions 🚀
+🚀 Working on **Artificial Intelligence** and **Data Science** with Python 🐍
+💡 Experienced in C#, but fully focused on building smart, data-driven solutions 🤖